Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 Now, we understand that it’s not correct to conclude that Debt Mutual Funds are just the same as bank fixed deposits.

-There is a risk for the bonds issuer may default on principal or coupon repayments.
+There is a risk for the issuer of the bonds may default on principal or coupon repayments.

 People use ” credit ratings to determine the creditworthiness of firms (or people).